Technical Brief

 Beyond confirming presence, Sentinel uses BLE signal characteristics to estimate the approximate physical distance between the user's phone and the endpoint.
 This distance estimate feeds into the Active Proximity Trust Score as a graduated signal rather than a binary present/absent result: a phone within arm's reach produces a near-maximum score, with the score degrading incrementally as estimated distance increases.
 This graduated response allows policy to be tuned to distance thresholds appropriate to the deployment context rather than requiring a fixed pass/fail boundary.

-Patent Disclosure: The active proximity verification methodology described in this section is disclosed under US patents held by Affirmed Identity LLC.
+Patent Disclosure: The active proximity verification methodology described in this section is disclosed under US patents held by Affirmed Identity LLC, with priority date of August 2015.
 All rights reserved.

 Policy Enforcement Point (PEP)